djohansen112/djohansen112.github.io/_posts/2025-01-08-clean-code.md

 ---

 # Clean Code Principles
 Clean Code is a term to encompass a set of recommendations put forward by a software engineer with some serious history - Robert Cecil Martin (Uncle Bob).
+It encapsulates years of experience gathered from multiple people (not just Bob) across the industry who want to see our discipline flourish and mature in the way other engineering disciplines do - by defining sets of professional behaviours that sort the engineering professionals from the code monkeys.

+## Some history
 Software is not a new process.
 It's definitely still a very live and dynamic feeling discipline, but in reality the first software is over a hundred years old (depending on your definition of software).
-Ada Lovelace was creating software in the 19th century, albeit the software was manually setting levers and never actually came about, but the idea was there.
+Ada Lovelace was creating concepts of software in the 19th century, albeit the software was manually setting levers and never actually came about, but the idea was there.
-Turing, a giant name in the discipline was writing about modern sounding software as early as 1935 and the first real "stored in electronic memory" software is around 1948.
-We were still using punch card software as inputs well into the 1980s, but the ideas have been around long enough that we do have software engineers who have been working as software engineers as a job title for 50+ years.
-Uncle Bob is one of these.
+Turing, a giant in the discipline was writing about modern sounding software as early as 1935 and the first real "stored in electronic memory" software is around 1948.
+How we think about software has changed not only in the way we conceive of different ways of performing instructions (the basic function of software being to instruct a machine in what to do), but in the method of delivery.
+We were still using punch card software as inputs well into the 1980s, and now some software developers are creating cloud based decentralised programs that run in millions or billions of tiny bursts, installing and deleting themselves using other software in an insanely complex dance of orchestrated containers and services.
+The method may have changed, but the ideas have been around long enough that we do have software engineers who have been working with the title Software Engineers for 50+ years.
+As with any discipline, we stand on the shoulders of giants, and learning from the elders is one of the most enduring human traits we still have.

 ## Why the principles?
 The main point of this is to reduce WTFs per minute.
-This is the most important measure of a software system - if someone comes along in a week/month/decade and has to read you code, then your job now as a professional software developer is to reduce their WTF's per minute by adhering to clean code.
+This is the most important measure of a software system - if someone comes along in a week/month/decade and has to read your code, then your job now as a professional software developer is to reduce their WTF's per minute by adhering to clean code.
 Software is everywhere, and ALL code is going to have many more hours spent reading it than it took to write.
+Make your software the bestseller novel that everyone loves.

 Secondly, a clean workspace is a fast workspace.
 Consider a workbench, with all the tools hanging neatly on a board at the back, arranged in order, cleaned and oiled, ready to rock.
 As a professional, that is the way we leave our workspace - ready to rock.
 One of the human constants in any workplace is that speed equals mess.
-By cleaning along the way, we keep that workbench neat and tidy, ready for the next person, even if the next person is us.
+By cleaning along the way, we keep that workbench neat and tidy, ready for the next person to perform the next task, even if the next person is us.

 ### Smells
-In the same way we can't really describe smell to antother person without just using references (it smells sweet, it smells like leather, etc.) we can't pin down what makes code untidy.
-We can smell it though - there's some confusing names, a little too many comments, some weird nesting behaviours that don't really make sense as to what they do.
+In the same way we can't really describe smell to antother person without just using references (it smells sweet, it smells like leather, etc.) we can rarely pin down what makes this code in front of us untidy.
+We can give it a sniff-test though - there's some confusing names, a little too many comments, some weird nesting behaviours that don't really make sense as to what they do, an extremely long line here and there, the list goes on.
 Again, this comes back to Competence - if you're a software engineer, this is what you know, and if you've done it long enough you know how to fix it.

 Uncle Bob even suggests the Boy Scouts of America tenet:
 > Leave No Trace
 This concept calls for the user to leave their surroundings better than they found it.
-Sure they're talking about a campsite, but a codebase is basically the same thing.
+Sure they're talking about a campsite, but a codebase could be considered basically the same thing.

 ## What are the principles?
 The principles are not a prescriptive set of rules to follow, but instead are a set of guidelines and recommendations we can apply to create software that is testable, maintainable, understandable and efficient.

-I'll list these below, but keep in mind that there is no way to apply these in any order, this is just an arbritrary listing method of concepts to keep in mind when writing and reviewing code.
+I'll list some of these below, but keep in mind that there is no way to apply these in any order, this is just an arbritrary listing method of concepts to keep in mind when writing and reviewing code.
 Hell, this isn't even an exhaustive list!
 This is just the ones that make sense to me so I can refer back to them.

 ### Avoid hardcoding and use constants instead
 Constants can be kept in separate classes, like a configuration file, and reused wherever you need.
-Why define something that you later have to search for by digging through hundreds or thousands of lines of code when you can define it once and reuse it.
+Why define something that you later have to search for by digging through hundreds or thousands of lines of code when you can define it once at the top of the file and reuse it.

 <h4>Poor Code</h4>
 {% highlight csharp %}
 public static void ConvertToHours(int seconds){
     return seconds * 3600;
 }

-{% endhighlight csharp %}
+{% endhighlight %}

 <h4>Clean Code</h4>
 {% highlight csharp %}
 public const int Seconds_in_an_hour = 3600;

 public static void ConvertToHours(int seconds){
     return seconds * Seconds_in_an_hour;
 }
-{% endhighlight csharp %}
+{% endhighlight %}

 ### Meaningful and descriptive naming
-If you were creating an app that tracked days, why would you call it d when we can call it days?
-Sure it takes a few more keystrokes, but better that than scratching at your head for an hour in a month when you come back to do something else with this function.
+If you were creating an app that tracked days, why would you call the variable "d" when we can call it "days"?
+Sure it takes a few more keystrokes, but better that than scratching at your head for an hour in a month when you come back to do something else with this function/variable/class.
 <h4>Poor Code</h4>
 {% highlight csharp %}
  public static void DaysSinceLogin(User u){